miled/wordpress-social-login/readme.txt

 * WSL can be fully integrated with your BuddyPress installation: display of users avatars and xprofiles mapping.
 * WSL is now updated to work with the latest apis changes of the supported social networks.
+* WSL Widget is now more flexible than before and can be fully customized to fit you website theme.
-* Introducing four new providers : Reddit, Disqus, Latch and PixelPin.
+* Introducing new providers : Reddit, Disqus and PixelPin.
 * A number of bugfixes, small enhancements and visual updates.

 = 2.1.3 =